schettino72/myblog/_posts/power-up-your-tools.md

 task creation
 -----------------

 In *doit* usually task creation is done in a python module.
-Where you have functions that return/yield new tasks as a dict with metadata.
+This module functions that return/yield new tasks as a dict with metadata.
+It can also contain some extra configuration.

 Something like: